xinwenfu/nxlog/README.md

 Note: If you prefer TCP, change om_udp to om_tcp.

-Save and restart NXLog service:
+Save and restart NXLog service within cmd or powershell with the adminstrator priviledge:
 ```
 net stop nxlog
 net start nxlog